 Now that you've set up your computer and device, and you've learned how the Designer and the Blocks Editor work, you are ready to build the HelloPurr app.
-At this point, you should have the Designer or Blocks Editor open in your browser, and either an Android device or an Android emulator connected to the Blocks Editor.
-(See Setup Instructions for App Inventor 2 if you do not have these things running.)
+At this point, you should have the Designer or Blocks Editor open in your browser, and either an Android/iPhone device or an emulator connected to your project.
+(See Setup Instructions if you do not have these things setup.)

-To build HelloPurr, you'll need a image file of a cat and an audio file with a "meow" sound.
-Download these files to your computer by clicking the following links.
-To download: after clicking a link, right click on the image or sound bar and select "Save As."
+To build HelloPurr, you'll need an image file of a cat and an audio file with a "meow" sound.
+Download these files to your computer by right-clicking on the following links and selecting "Save Link As..."
 Save both files onto your desktop or downloads folder, or anywhere that you can easily find later.

 The App Inventor Components are located on the left hand side of the Designer Window under the title Palette.
-Components are the basic elements you use to make apps on the Android phone.
+Components are the basic elements you use to make apps on a phone or tablet.
 They're like the ingredients in a recipe.
 Some components are very simple, like a Label component, which just shows text on the screen, or a Button component (#1 left) that you tap to initiate an action.

 Components (#2 below) have properties that can be adjusted to change the way the component appears or behaves within the app.
 To view and change the properties of a component (#3 below), you must first select the desired component in your list of components.